cb11711211/pMHC-TCR-binding-prediction/README.md

 3. pMHC-TCR binding prediction

 ### TCR encoding
 The TCR sequence contains several different parts, including the three CDR region of each alpha-chain and the total number of the regions is 6.
 And each part should be encoded as a vector.
-The encoding method we used is
+The encoding method we used is Atchley factor to encode each amino acid.
+For each region, it will be padding into the longest length of the sequence of the code.
+The final output of the TCR encoding is a 6 x length x 5 vector for each sample.

+###